rootstrap/tech-guides/git/README.md

 ### Master branch (master) **[Required]**

 It reflects the current code deployed in production, therefore, it must be stable.
-All the new features to be developed are going to have as origin *develop* and they are going to be merged to master once they are working as expected and approved by PO in staging environment.
+All the new features to be developed are going to have as origin *develop* and they are going to be merged to master once they are working as expected and approved by PO in the Staging environment.

 * **Origin:** -
 * **Destination:** -